This is the fourteenth section of the Disaster Manual. This section is on education. This resource is meant for volunteer lawyers.

 - Resource & Referral Guide

 Students who are homeless/displaced as a result of a disaster are entitled to immediate enrollment in public school even if they don’t have the documentation that schools typically require for registration, like proof of residency, birth certificates, and immunization and health records.
 School districts are required to help students obtain these important documents.
 For example, school districts should provide English Language Learners (ELLs) who enroll without documentation from their previous school with protections that allow access to appropriate programming.
-This inquiry is made more accessible after conversations with parents and students, and a review of the documents already within their possession.
+This inquiry is made more accessible after conversations with parents and students, as well as a review of the documents already within their possession.
 Advocates can also request that a student’s enrolling district make a Texas Records Exchange (TREx) System request to the student’s previous district, as many impacted districts still have access to electronic student information.

 First, under the McKinney-Vento Act, homeless/displaced students are eligible for free school meals without delay.
 Second, homeless/displaced students have the right to go back to their “school of origin” (the school they attended before the disaster), and the school district must provide them with transportation to and from their “school of origin” if a parent or guardian makes a request.
 Third, homeless/displaced students who enroll in a new school district must receive transportation services that are comparable to the transportation services that other regularly housed students receive.
 Fourth, school districts must assess the needs of homeless/displaced students and refer those students and their families to appropriate local resources, including health, mental health, dental, housing, substance abuse, and other community-based supports and services.
 Fifth, homeless/displaced students are entitled to participate in any school and extracurricular activities to the fullest extent.
 Sixth and finally, if a receiving school does not agree that a homeless/displaced student is eligible to attend that school, the student has the right to remain enrolled pending any appeals, to receive a written explanation of the reasons for the district’s objections to enrollment, and to receive assistance from the district’s homeless liaison to dispute the school’s decision regarding school selection and enrollment.